Home

 }

-Figure 2: the points on the surface of triangles that a pixel overlaps can be computed by interpolating the vertices making up these triangles.
-See chapter 4 for more details.
+Figure 2: The points on the surface of triangles that a pixel overlaps can be determined by interpolating the vertices making up these triangles.
+See Chapter 4 for more details.

-What we want to render though are triangles, not vertices.
-So the question is, how does the method we just learned about apply to triangles?
-In short, we will use the triangle vertices coordinates to find the position of the point on the triangle that the pixel overlaps (and thus it's z-coordinate).
-This idea is illustrated in Figure 2.
-If a pixel overlaps two or more triangles, we should be able to compute the position of the points on the triangles that the pixel overlap, and use the z-coordinates of these points as we did with the vertices, to know which triangle is the closest to the camera.
-This method will be described in detail in chapter 4 (The Depth Buffer.
-Finding the Depth Value of a Sample by Interpolation).
+While our focus is on rendering triangles rather than individual vertices, the method we've just explored applies similarly to triangles.
+Specifically, we use the coordinates of the triangle vertices to locate the position of the point on the triangle that the pixel overlaps (including its z-coordinate).
+This concept is illustrated in Figure 2.
+If a pixel overlaps two or more triangles, we can calculate the position of the points on the triangles that the pixel overlaps, using the z-coordinates of these points, as we did with the vertices, to determine which triangle is closest to the camera.
+This method will be explained in detail in Chapter 4 (The Depth Buffer: Finding the Depth Value of a Sample by Interpolation)..

 Screen Space is Also Three-Dimensional

-To summarize, to go from camera space to screen space (which is the process during which the perspective divide is happening), we need to:
+To transition from camera space to screen space, a process during which the perspective divide occurs, we need to:

-Practically, this means that our projected point is not a 2D point anymore, but a 3D point.
-Or to say it differently, that screen space is not two- by three-dimensional.
-In his thesis Ed-Catmull writes:
+This essentially means that our projected point is not merely a 2D point but a 3D point.
+In other words, screen space is three-dimensional, not two-dimensional.
+Ed-Catmull, in his thesis, states:

-Screen-space is also three-dimensional, but the objects have undergone a perspective distortion so that an orthogonal projection of the object onto the x-y plane, would result in the expected perspective image (Ed-Catmull's Thesis, 1974).
+"Screen space is also three-dimensional, but the objects have undergone a perspective distortion so that an orthogonal projection of the object onto the x-y plane would result in the expected perspective image" (Edwin Catmull's Thesis, 1974).

-Figure 4: we can form an image of an object in screen space by projecting lines orthogonal (or perpendicular if you prefer) to the x-y image plane.
+Figure 4: An image of an object in screen space can be formed by projecting lines orthogonal (or perpendicular, if preferred) to the x-y image plane.

 Remapping Screen Space Coordinates to NDC Space

-In the previous two lessons, we explained that once in screen space, the x- and y-coordinates of the projected points need to be remapped to NDC space.
-In the previous lessons, we also explained that in NDC space, points on the canvas had their x- and y-coordinates contained in the range [0,1].
-In the GPU world though, coordinates in NDC space are contained in the range [-1,1].
-Sadly, this is one of these conventions again, that we need to deal with.
-We could have kept the convention [0,1] but because GPUs are the reference when it comes to rasterization, it is best to stick to the way the term is defined in the GPU world.
+In the previous lessons, we explained that once in screen space, the x- and y-coordinates of the projected points need to be remapped to NDC (Normalized Device Coordinates) space.
+We also mentioned that in NDC space, points on the canvas have their x- and y-coordinates within the range [0,1].
+However, in the context of GPU processing, coordinates in NDC space fall within the range [-1,1].
+This discrepancy is one of those conventions we need to navigate.
+Although we could adhere to the [0,1] convention, aligning with GPU standards for rasterization is preferable.

-You may wonder why we didn't use the [-1,1] convention in the first place then.
-For several reasons.
-Once because in our opinion the term "normalize" should always suggest that the value that is being normalized is in the range [0,1].
-Also because it is good to be aware that several rendering systems use different conventions with respect to the concept of NDC space.
-The RenderMan specifications for example define NDC space as a space defined over the range [0,1].
+You might wonder why we didn't adopt the [-1,1] convention from the start.
+There are several reasons.
+One is that, in our view, the term "normalize" should imply that the value being normalized falls within the range [0,1].
+Additionally, it's beneficial to recognize that various rendering systems adopt different conventions regarding NDC space.
+For example, the RenderMan specifications define NDC space as spanning the range [0,1].

-Thus once the points have been converted from camera space to screen space, the next step is to remap them from the range [l,r] and [b,t] for the x- and y-coordinate respectively, to the range [-1,1].
-The term l, r, b, and t relate to the left, right, bottom, and top coordinates of the canvas.
-By re-arranging the terms, we can easily find an equation that performs the remapping we want:
+Therefore, once points have been transformed from camera space to screen space, the subsequent step is to remap them from the [l,r] range for the x-coordinate and the [b,t] range for the y-coordinate, to the [-1,1] range.
+The terms l, r, b, and t correspond to the left, right, bottom, and top coordinates of the canvas, respectively.
+By rearranging the terms, we can derive an equation that accomplishes the desired remapping:

-Where x here is the x-coordinate of a 3D point in screen space (remember that from now on, we will assume that points in screen space are three-dimensional as explained above).
-If we remove the term l from the equation we get:
+Given the condition \(l < x < r\), where x represents the x-coordinate of a 3D point in screen space (bearing in mind that points in screen space are now considered three-dimensional), subtracting l from the equation yields:

 $$0 < x - l < r - l$$

-This is a very important equation because the red and green terms of the equation in the middle of the formula will become the coefficients of the perspective projection matrix.
-We will study this matrix in the next lesson.
-But for now, we will just apply this equation to remap the x-coordinate of a point in screen space to NDC space (any point that lies on the canvas has its coordinates contained in the range [-1.1] when defined in NDC space).
-If we apply the same reasoning to the y-coordinate we get:
+This equation is crucial because the red and green terms in the middle become the coefficients of the perspective projection matrix, which we will explore in the next lesson.
+For now, this formula is used to remap the x-coordinate of a point in screen space to NDC space, ensuring any point on the canvas falls within the [-1,1] range in NDC space.
+Applying the same logic to the y-coordinate, we get:

 Putting Things Together

-At the end of this lesson, we now can perform the first stage of the rasterization algorithm which you can decompose into two steps:
+At the end of this lesson, we are equipped to perform the first stage of the rasterization algorithm, which can be broken down into two steps:

 float nearClippingPlane = 0.1;